Aditya0257/eth_deposit_tracker/README.md

    POSTGRES_DB=mydatabase
    ```

-3. Build and Run with Docker Compose
+3. Using Docker: Build and Run with Docker Compose
    To build and run the application along with PostgreSQL, use the following commands:
    ```
    docker-compose build